The Sage Oracle (BES980UK) Review

 - Almost endless programmability

-The Breville Oracle Review
+The Sage Oracle Review

 Design – 4/5

 With the Oracle, the designers at Sage bridged the gap between the semi-automatic machines (which need some expertise to operate) and the super-automatics (which take away a lot of control from you).
-This stylish espresso maker has a brushed stainless steel outer casing with an aluminum top surface, which has a built-in cup warmer.
+This stylish espresso maker has a brushed stainless steel outer casing with an aluminium top surface, which has a built-in cup warmer.

 Brewing System – 4.5/5

-The Oracle eliminates the wait time between brewing and steaming thanks to its dual boilers.
+Like the Sage Dual Boiler, the Oracle eliminates the wait time between brewing and steaming thanks to its dual boilers.
 Now you can pull your espresso and steam your milk at the same time.
 The pump, capable of maintaining 15 bar pressure, ensures that the extraction happens at the ideal pressure, while the PID that lets you set the brewing temperature.
 This is good news because, according to Coffee Technicians Guild (1):

 The tighter control provided by a PID system will make it easier to guarantee that you will get a perfect shot each and every time.

-The water tank has a gargantuan 84-oz capacity and will accept a charcoal water filter (included in the box).
+The water tank has a gargantuan 2.5-litre capacity and will accept a charcoal water filter (included in the box).
 There’s a water level window located at the front, but the display will warn you when it needs to be topped off (or when you need to change the water filter).
 The best part is that you can open the lid on the top to refill the tank.
 No need to turn it all the way around.

 We think the best feature of the Sage Oracle is its programmable, hands-free milk steaming wand.